flipacholas/Architecture-of-consoles/articles/nintendo-64.md

 Furthermore, parts of the disk are re-writable to enable storing saves, the amount of writable area depends on the type of disk used (Nintendo provided seven types).
 On the software side, game data is structured with a filesystem called 'Multi File System' (MFS) provided by Nintendo with their SDK.
 Games can either access disk data using the file system or on a block-to-block basis, the latter relies on another library called 'Leo' for low-level functions.

-The Disk drive also houses an internal ROM (referred to as 'DDROM') that stores code the N64 executes to bootstrap the disk and show the splash animation, this is called 'Initial Program Loader' (IPL).
+The Disk drive also houses an internal ROM (referred to as 'DDROM') that stores code the N64 executes to bootstrap the disk and show the splash animation.
+This works as a new IPL stage added on top of the traditional boot process.
 The ROM also stores fonts (Latin and Kanji) and some sounds.
-This ROM is only found on retail units (development units relied on external programs loaded through the dev kit).
+The ROM is only found on retail units, as development units relied on external programs loaded through the dev kit.

 ---